erankeren/erankeren.com-site/content/posts/building-my-website-version-2.md

 Now I had to change the dns records in cloudflare to point to my github page.

 # Oops...
-It was working fine with just one glich: Github pages doesnt support SSL with custom domain (**really...why??**)
+It was working fine with just one glich: Github pages doesnt support SSL with custom domain (**really...why???...**)

 ## Finally